Quick Answer

 How to build a shelter to stay warm?

 Build small, insulate heavily, and address heat loss in all directions.
 Your shelter should be barely wider than your body.
 Insulate the ground with at least 6 inches of dry material — this stops conductive heat loss, which is your biggest enemy.
 Layer the roof thick enough that no daylight passes through.
-If you have fire, position it 4–6 feet from the opening with a reflector wall behind it.
+If you’ve got fire, position it 4–6 feet from the opening with a reflector wall behind it.
 If you don’t, build a debris hut and stuff the interior with dry material around your body like a nest.

 What is the easiest type of shelter to build in the wild?